chaos-polymtl/lethe/doc/source/theory/fluid_dynamics/linear_solvers.rst

 Incomplete LU factorization (ILU)
 __________________________________

+For detailed information on the theory, algorithms and implementation of the different ILU versions, we recommend the book `Iterative Methods for Sparse Linear Systems <https://books.google.ca/books/about/Iterative_Methods_for_Sparse_Linear_Syst.html?id=qtzmkzzqFmcC&redir_esc=y>`_ by Y. Saad.
 This method performs an approximate factorization of the system matrix that consists of a sparse lower-diagonal matrix :math:`L` and a sparse upper-diagonal matrix :math:`U`:

 .. math::